About this book

 analysis can help demystify them and provide clarity.
 If the description or the

-(rare) math that describes a particular idea are opaque, we hope that reading
+(rare) math that describes a particular idea is opaque, we hope that reading

-through the code that implements the idea can help understand it better.
+through the code that implements the idea can help us understand it better.
 We

-really recommend that you not only read through the code, but also run the code
+recommend that you not only read through the code but also run the code

 yourself.
 Even more important to your understanding, try changing the code in